 - Scrubbing of data prior to storage: In this case the data in question is processed by Dynatrace to allow for better analysis, but the original data is scrubbed prior to storage.
 Scrubbed data portions are replaced with the string

 - Masking of data on display: In this case, data is stored but only presented to users who have the View sensitive request data permission.
-All other users will see that the data point exists but the personal data is masked out with
+All other users will see that the data point exists but the personal data is masked out with asterisks (

 Dynatrace automatically masks certain data points at the point of capture.
 This happens within the application or browser (such data never leaves the application or browser).
-Masked values are replaced with
+Masked values are replaced with asterisks.
+For example, the username

 - Literals and numbers that are part of the